Pandemic expansion of school lunch program appears slated to end suddenly

 School nutrition advocates are up in arms.
 Although covid cases have come down and unemployment in this country continues to drop, the loss of these waivers will be cataclysmic for schools and needy students in a situation that continues to be far from normal, said Kelly Orton, director of Salt Lake City School District.
 He points to shortfalls he’s seeing right now.

-“We’ve had a problems getting milk.
+“We’ve had problems getting milk.
 The manufacturers of the cartons couldn’t make them for us, and sporadically we haven’t had drivers to drive the milk,” he said.
 “We haven’t had milk since last Tuesday.
 It wasn’t delivered all week, and it’s a vital component we’re supposed to provide.
 This is the new normal.”

 Also, school districts around the country are having trouble finding enough workers, Orton said, but augmented funding during the pandemic has enabled districts to pay higher wages to compete in a tight labor market.